Reality Hunger: Reception

-The book also evoked a substantial amount of controversy, most of which centered around Shields's claims about the death of the novel and his advocacy of artistic plagiarism.
+The book also provoked a substantial amount of controversy, most of which centered around Shields's claims about the death of the novel and his advocacy of artistic plagiarism.
 James Wood was one of the book's most prominent critics, describing it in his review in The New Yorker as "highly problematic" in its "unexamined promotion of what he insists on calling 'reality' over narrative."